gustavp/blog/README.md

 - www.praekelt.com
 - www.praekeltfoundation.org

-For news and information about how we build mobile experiences to enhance lives in Africa.
+For news and information about how we build mobile experiences to enhance lives in Africa you can also follow me on twitter:

+- www.twitter.com/gustavp

 JoziHub
 ----------
-I'm also involved in the JoziHub, a technology incubator in Johannesburg dedicated to creating sustainable change in Africa.
-Find out more about how we are helping to develop the next generation of young entrepreneurs in Africa here: www.jozihub.org
+I'm also involved in JoziHub, a technology incubator in Johannesburg dedicated to creating sustainable change in Africa.
+Find out more about how we are helping to develop the next generation of young entrepreneurs in Africa here:

-I'll be using this Readme file to track progress (hopefully) of the blog.
+- www.jozihub.org